Kavindu-Jayasinghe/krakend-with-grafana-prometheus-and-jaeger-microservices/README.md

 ```
 # Configuration
 ## Krakend
 The Krakend configuration is defined in ./config/krakend/krakend.json.
-You can modify this file to change the API gateway behavior.
+You can modify this file to change the API gateway behavior(dosn't have a UI).
 ```localhost:8080```
 ## Grafana
 Grafana is configured to use Prometheus as a data source and includes dashboards for monitoring.
 Configuration files are located in ./config/telemetry-dashboards/grafana/.